kaisadilla/judith/.info/goal_spec.md

 * **Literal type**: itself.
 * **Union type**: no default value
 * **Alias type**: the default value of the aliased type, if any.
-* **Option type**: no default value, unless one option is marked as `default`.
+* **Option type**: no default value, unless one variant is marked as `default`.
 * **Interface type**: no default value.
-* **Class type**: if the default constructor is defined, then the result of calling such constructor.
+* **Class type**: if the default constructor is defined (a nameless constructor with no parameters), then the result of calling such constructor.
 Else, no default value.

 You can add or override the default value of a type by implementing the `IDefault` interface to it.